 Jameson Building replacement

-King County is launching a project to replace two buildings in the Interbay Industrial area.
-These buildings house employees who are critical to the construction, operations, and maintenance of King County’s regional sewer system.
+King County is beginning design on a critical project to replace two buildings in the Interbay Industrial area.
+These buildings house employees who support construction, operations, and maintenance of King County’s regional sewer system.

 The County’s project team is taking on the challenge to design a functional, cost-efficient, and highly sustainable building that will meet the needs of our employees into the future.